Mauves-sur-Huisne

 Mauves-sur-Huisne (/fr/, literally Mauves on Huisne) is a commune in the Orne department in north-western France.

 Geography

+Mauves-sur-Huisne is made up of the following collection of villages and hamlets, Mauves-sur-Huisne, Le Moulin de Mauves, La Boisardière and La Blanchardière.

-The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.
+The commune, along with another 70 communes, shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+The river Huisne flows through the commune.
+In addition La Chippe and Le Chêne Galon are another two watercourses that traverses through the commune.

 Points of interest

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.